Accessibility is sometimes abbreviated to a11y (starts with A, ends with Y and 11 letters long).

 - SVG accessibility is covered in a CSS-Tricks article from by Heather Migliorisi.

-- W3C WCAG 2.0, Web Content Accessibility Guidelines (WCAG) 2.0, a W3C recommendation.
-Web Content Accessibility Guidelines 2.1 were released for released for public discussion in 2017; Adrian Roselli published a guide to what’s new in WCAG 2.1 in August 2017.
+- W3C WCAG 2.0, Web Content Accessibility Guidelines (WCAG) 2.0.
+Web Content Accessibility Guidelines 2.1 became a W3C recommendation in June 2018; Understanding WCAG 2.1 and Techniques for WCAG 2.1 have also been published.
 W3C also publish A quick reference on how to meet WCAG 2.0 and Accessibility Requirements for People with Low Vision.

 - UK Home Office posters recommending a11y techniques for different groups.

 - WCAG 2.0 summarised and explained by Alan Dalton at 24 Ways, December 2017.

 - Web accessibility basics by Marco Zehe, the accessibility QA engineer and evangelist at Mozilla.
 This article on Marco’s accessibility blog was published on .

 - WebAIM, a web accessibility services organisation, maintain a useful library of resources and articles as well as the WAVE accessibility evaluator tool.